techidaily/site-howto/source/_posts/solved-warning-camera-failed-on-infinix-smart-8-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1531882/16446" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-Step 3: If there are updates available, Tap Update All to update all apps.

-### II.VII: Cool The Phone Down

-We do not realize the immense power that is packed into the thin smartphone form factor these days.
-If you have been using the phone to video chat for a while now, you might not realize that the phone has become hot, especially if you are using a desk stand.
-Same for shooting high-resolution videos; the phone does get quite hot shooting high-resolution videos.

-If this is the case, close all apps and let the phone cool down.
-You might even want to shut the phone off to help cool it faster.

 ### II.VIII: Nudge The Camera System

 You may want to tap your camera system (the lenses and surrounding area) gently to see if that gets the camera working.
 In case it did, this is indicative of a hardware issue, and you should get it checked at the service center at your earliest convenience.